esp-rs/esp-template/README.md

 - Terminal approach:
     ```
-    $HOME/.espressif/tools/xtensa-esp32-elf/esp-2021r2-patch3-8.4.0/xtensa-esp32-elf/bin/xtensa-esp32-elf-gdb target/xtensa-esp32-espidf/release/brno-public-transport -ex "target remote localhost:9333"
+    $HOME/.espressif/tools/xtensa-esp32-elf/esp-2021r2-patch3-8.4.0/xtensa-esp32-elf/bin/xtensa-esp32-elf-gdb target/xtensa-esp32-espidf/release/your-project -ex "target remote localhost:9333"
     ```
+    > Update the previous command with your toolchain and project elf file.
+    > Use `.vscode/launch.json` `executable` and `gdbpath` properties as reference.

     > [Wokwi Blog: List of common GDB commands for debugging.](https://blog.wokwi.com/gdb-avr-arduino-cheatsheet/?utm_source=urish&utm_medium=blog)
 - UI approach:

     Debug using with VsCode or Gitpod is also possible:
     1. Run the Wokwi Simulation in `debug` profile
+        > **Note**
+        >
-        > Note that the simulation will pause if the browser tab is on the background
+        >  The simulation will pause if the browser tab is in the background.
     2. Go to `Run and Debug` section of the IDE (`Ctrl-Shift-D or Cmd-Shift-D`)
     3. Start Debugging (`F5`)
     4. Choose the proper user: